lerna-lite/lerna-lite/packages/version/README.md

 ### `--allow-branch <glob>`

-A whitelist of globs that match git branches where `ws-roller version` is enabled.
+A whitelist of globs that match git branches where `lerna version` is enabled.
 It is easiest (and recommended) to configure in `lerna.json`, but it is possible to pass as a CLI option as well.

 ```json